OpenNebula/website/content/product/virtual_machines_operation/virtual_machine_images/images.md

 <!--# Images -->

 An OpenNebula Image represents a VM disk.
 Images can have multiple formats (e.g. filesystem or block device) and can store OS installations, data filesystems, images or kernels.
-In this guide you’ll learn about different Image types, and how to mange and use them.
+In this guide you’ll learn about different Image types, and how to manage and use them.

 ## Types and Persistency